MiSTle-Dev/Boards/mistle_gw3a_20/README.md

 This board is a development board to test the upcoming [GW3A-LV20 FPGA](https://www.gowinsemi.com/en/product/detail/84/) with the MiSTle retro computing cores.
+It can also be used with the GW5A-LV25 FPGA.
 The NanoMig has already [been prepared](https://github.com/MiSTle-Dev/NanoMig/tree/main/src/mistle/gw3a_20) to ensure that the cores can be synthesized and especially to verify the pin mapping.